 - Doesn’t boast the best online customer approval ratings

 Best for popups

-Quite literally made for small popup bars and restaurants, iZettle’s versatile card reader is as popular as it is practical.
-It pairs with your smartphone and connects to wifi or a 3G connection, making it perfect for popping up wherever you do.
+Quite literally made for small popup bars and restaurants, Zettle (formerly iZettle) offers a versatile card reader is as popular as it is practical.
+It pairs with your smartphone and connects to wifi or a 4G connection, making it perfect for ‘popping' up wherever you do.
 And for small businesses, it’s almost unbeatable for price.
 The reader itself can be bought for as little as £29, and all you need to fork out is a single, fixed fee per transaction.
 Better still, it won’t take up much space in your shop or stall – it’s small enough to fit in your trouser pocket.